MikeBardash/TradingSandbox/README.md

 # TradingSandbox
-Polygon trading sandbox for building tradin algos
+Polygon trading sandbox for building trading algos This is our playground space for now